NVIDIA/aistore/docs/getting_started.md

 This section provides the fastest way to get an AIStore cluster running on your local machine.
 For more detailed steps, see the [Local Playground](#local-playground) section.

+> **Docker shortcut**: If you already have Docker or Podman, you can skip everything below and get a running cluster in seconds with `make up` - see [Minimal Compose Deployment](https://github.com/NVIDIA/aistore/blob/main/deploy/prod/docker/compose/README.md).

 ### Install Go (if not already installed)

 Follow the official [Go installation instructions](https://go.dev/doc/install) for your platform (use the Linux tab for AIStore deployments).